 It is our ethos that the Ysgol Gyfun Emlyn Music Department should offer students opportunities to experience music in a variety of ways; that music helps students become expressive, creative and disciplined while capturing the spirit of music and fostering their personal love of it.
-Our links with various institutions, such as County and Three Counties ensembles, The Young Composer of Dyfed and Small World Theatre help in reaching this goal.
+Our links with various institutions, such as County and Three Counties ensembles, The Young Composer of Dyfed and Theatr Mwldan help in reaching this goal.

-The Music Department works very closely with the Drama Department to produce an annual school show.
-It happens at the beginning of the school year, with six weeks of intense practice that leads to spectacular musical production that the cast and crew will remember for the rest of their lives.
-School instrumentalists are used professionally by the orchestra as much as possible and all the performers are given the opportunity to sing on stage.
-The previous productions include: Annie, A Midsummer Night’s Dream, the original three productions – Peter Pan, The Brothers Grimm and Song – Bugsy Malone, How to Succeed in Business Without Really Trying Bye Bye Birdie.
+The Music department works very closely with the Drama department in producing an annual school show.
+Taking place at the start of the school year, six weeks of intensive practice leads to a spectacular musical production that the cast and crew will remember for the rest of their lives.
+School instrumentalists are used in the professional orchestra as much as possible and all performers have the opportunity to sing on stage.
+Previous productions have included: Annie, A Midsummer Night’s Dream, three original productions – Peter Pan, Song and The Brothers Grimm – Bugsy Malone, How to Succeed in Business Without Really Trying, Bye Bye Birdie and Smile.

 String, Brass, Wind Groups

-The peripatetic teachers also run section specific ensembles on a weekly basis to improve their learners reading skills and to provide further material for concert performances.
+The peripatetic teachers also run section specific ensembles on a regular basis to improve their learners’ reading skills and to provide further material for concert performances.

 We believe singing in an ensemble to be the most rewarding aspect of music performance.
-Open to all upper school learners, attendance of this ensemble is obligatory for all learners who take Music at GCSE and A Level.
-However, many learners who have not taken Music regularly attend in order to keep involved in the Music Departments many events.
+Open to all upper school learners, attendance at this ensemble is obligatory for all singers who take Music at GCSE and A Level.
+However, many musicians who have not taken Music regularly attend in order to keep involved in the Music Department’s many events.

-An ensemble for upper school girls, this vocal group produces some beautiful music, covering a range of music from folk songs to popular music and traditional vocal music.
+An ensemble for upper school girls, this vocal group produces some beautiful music, covering a range of styles from folk songs to popular and traditional vocal music.